 Continuing with the curly-haired dogs, the Irish water spaniel is also entirely hypoallergenic.
 They are adept swimmers, much like the Portuguese Water Dog, and love to play.
 Therefore, if you have a pool in the backyard or you like to head to the beach a lot, these dogs might be perfect for you!
 Irish Water Spaniels are some of the best dogs for allergies and asthma because they shed so little, so they are worth considering.

 If you have had long-haired dogs before, you likely know that they can be relatively high maintenance.
 It's daily work making all that fur look good!
-Therefore, if you are looking for an "easy" dog, the Afghan Hound is not likely your best bet.
+Therefore, if you are looking for a low maintenance dog, the Afghan Hound is not likely your best bet.
 However, if you're looking for beautiful long hair in a hypoallergenic dog, then this is one option that you should probably consider!

 The Airedale Terrier is another option to consider if you are looking at big hypoallergenic dogs.
 One of the excellent properties of this dog breed is that breeders created them to hunt game.
 They never lost that skill, which has translated into becoming good watchdogs that are excellent with children.
 If you're looking for a hypoallergenic pet and have some room to let it run, the Airedale Terrier is a fantastic option.